 Calum's passion for the weather was initially ignited at a very young age when he experienced his first memorable snowfall in Fort William and was amazed by the way it transformed the landscape and his immediate surroundings.
 He would also gaze up to Ben Nevis from his bedroom window, totally absorbed by its ever-changing weather conditions.
 This passion led to Calum leaving his homeland and moving south to the University of Reading where he studied Meteorology.

-After graduating with a BSc in Meteorology in 2010, Calum did work-experience with MWIS during 2011 where he learned how to put his meteorology theory into practice and also was taught a vast amount about the local weather of the British Isles.
+He graduated with a BSc in Meteorology in 2010 and did Work Experience for MWIS in 2011.
 He then moved back down south to sunny Devon to work for the Met Office for 5 years.